-Day-to-day management of the portfolio is the responsibility of John A. Carey, lead portfolio manager of the portfolio since 1990; Walter Hunnewell, Jr., portfolio manager of the portfolio since 2001; and Sammi Truong, associate portfolio manager of the portfolio since 2018.
-Mr. Carey, Mr. Hunnewell and Ms. Truong are supported by the domestic equity team.
+Day-to-day management of the portfolio is the responsibility of Jeff Kripke, portfolio manager of the portfolio since 2015; John A. Carey, portfolio manager of the portfolio since 1997; and Walter Hunnewell, Jr., assistant portfolio manager of the fund since 2001.
+Mr. Kripke, Mr. Carey and Mr. Hunnewell are supported by the domestic equity team.
 Members of this team manage other Pioneer funds investing primarily in U.S. equity securities.
 The portfolio managers and the team also may draw upon the research and investment management expertise of the global research teams, which provide fundamental and quantitative research on companies and include members from one or more of Amundi Pioneer's affiliates.
-Mr. Carey, a Managing Director and Director of Equity Income, U.S., of Amundi Pioneer, joined Amundi Pioneer as an analyst in 1979.
-Mr. Hunnewell, a Vice President of Amundi Pioneer, joined Amundi Pioneer as a portfolio manager in 2001 and has been an investment professional since 1985.
-Ms. Truong, a Vice President of Amundi Pioneer, joined Amundi Pioneer in 2001 and has been an investment professional since 2001.